 We do not accept routine requests for additional tests on most routine samples that are more than 24 hours old.
 A repeat sample should be taken.
 Please note that some tests cannot be added as supplementary tests due to special processing requirements.

-If medicolegal and/or child safeguarding issues seem likely, please use the chain of evidence form and accompanying sample collection instructions.
+If medicolegal and/or child safeguarding issues seem likely, please use the chain of evidence form (see below) and accompanying sample collection instructions.
 Contact the laboratory before sending all chain of evidence samples.
 These must be received in normal working hours.
 If in any doubt please contact laboratory before obtaining the samples and consider supervised sample collection requirements and consent, as set out in chain of evidence form instructions.

 BSUH Chain of Evidence Form for Hospital Patients (revision 0, last reviewed 25/06/2018)